“When I was not confined to the house, I would spend my days and my nights on the Edge.”

 On a frosty but sunny January morning, I was making my way along the M56 towards Macclesfield.
 The pilgrimage was not one of unique exploration but one of repetition; I was treading my own ghost steps to a place I had visited almost a year to the day.
 I was on my way to Alderley Edge in Cheshire, the stalking ground of fantasy writer, Alan Garner.
 In 2015, I had made this journey in order to make a film, quickly zipping variously between Alderley, Jodrell Bank at Congleton with its famous Bernard Lovell-designed radio telescope (and where Garner still lives), and the monument of Mow Cop further down the M6.
 With such haste, I had been unable to fully explore the Edge on foot properly, in part due to the need to get shots that were at the mercy of the weather.
 My aim in returning was to properly explore the Edge in relation to Garner’s history and especially in the context of his first novel, The Weirdstone Of Brisingamen (1960), which maps the area in such detail (as well as actually providing an illustrated map) that reliving Susan and Colin’s fantastic adventures into the world of magic and evil is possible without difficulty.
 After all, the subtitle of the book is A Tale of Alderley.

 Driving through the town which sleepily resides further down the hill, it is clear that the area has changed dramatically since Garner’s time.
 The affluence of the place is all too clear.
-Its local supermarket is Waitrose, its shops are almost all independent and expensive-looking, rather like the groups of people who wander in and out of them; all dressed impeccably, pushing huge designer prams into delicatessens and vintage sweet shops.
-This is no longer the realm of the ancient or the place to produce working-class characters such as Gowther and Bess Mossock; the older, land-working characters from Garner’s novel, based on a genuine people from the area.
+Its local supermarket is Waitrose and its shops are almost all independent and expensive-looking, rather like the groups of people who wander in and out of them; all dressed impeccably, pushing huge designer prams into delicatessens and vintage sweet shops.
+This is no longer the realm of the ancient or the place to produce working-class characters such as Gowther and Bess Mossock; the older, land-working characters from Garner’s novel, based on genuine people from the area.
 The new sheen to the place is, however, quickly lost once on the Macclesfield Road.
 Though it is itself initially built of impossibly large looking mansions, it quickly merges into forest and rocks.
 A few minutes hence and civilisation has virtually vanished, only reappearing like a conjuring trick when the official National Trust car-park for the Edge appears alongside a certain pub.

 The Wizard Inn is one of the key points in Garner’s story and is the first stop on the walk, at least to view.
 In Brisingamen, Garner writes the following on the pub: “It was named The Wizard, and above the door was fixed a painted sign which held the children’s attention.
 The painting showed a man dressed like a monk, with long white hair and beard”.
 Little has changed on the surface, the building retaining its early black and white wooden design, built on the very precipice of the forest.
-The still sign hangs proudly, its magical character standing confidently as protector to the area.
+The sign still hangs proudly, its magical character standing confidently as protector to the area.
 It is aptly one of the few buildings around whose sense of magic is retained, its beams bending gently with age and its windows creaking wisely in the breeze.

 Moving on from here, the aim was to hit the Edge as soon as possible.
 A path wound around and through the forest, past several mines which may or may not have housed various groups of aggressive Svarts, the goblin-like creatures which haunt Garner’s first two novels.
-This path ran steeply downwards which was surprising as it didn’t lead to very bottom of the Edge itself but actually to its plateaux.
+This path ran steeply downwards which was surprising as it didn’t lead to the very bottom of the Edge itself but actually to its plateaux.
 The Wizard sits on the hill of the Edge, an edge of an edge so to speak.
 Instead of veering left straight away towards the forest again, I meandered straight on through an impossibly thin path created by barbed wire on either side, fields stretching out as far as they dared but politely reclining and giving hint to the boundary of the land ahead about to drop.
 In terms of Garner’s map, it was heading towards Clockhouse Wood though the weather meant that a left turn was quickly taken before reaching this point in the hope of some wooded shelter from the rain.

 The paths twisted again through a wooden gate though the neatness of the area leading up to the Edge’s various points began to feel rather too tidy and unnerving; there was a viewing point and path so unnaturally created that it felt ominous but the view itself was excellent.
 Garner writes of this Edge in Brisingamen, describing it as “high, and sombre, and black”.
 He further elaborates on Susan and Colin’s reaction to the place: